Kyler Murray Player Prop Bets for the NFL Playoffs | Arizona vs. Los Angeles 1/17/2022

 Recent Performances

-- In last week's matchup with the Seahawks, Murray completed 71.8 percent of his pass attempts for 240 yards, while throwing one touchdown.

-- He also tacked on 35 yards on five carries, averaging seven yards per carry .
+- Murray tacked on five carries for 35 yards, averaging seven yards per carry in the running game.

 - Murray has thrown for 748 yards while completing 67.5% of his passes (81-of-120), with four touchdowns and zero interceptions over his last three outings (249.3 per game).